OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 We encourage independent extensions to be shared with the community by publishing them to PyPI.

-## Contributor Guidelines

-### What is Expected from a Contribution?

-- **Code Quality**: Ensure that your code, whether for core functionalities or extensions, is clean, efficient, and adheres to the OpenBB Platform's standards.
-Properly comment your code to make it understandable to other contributors.

-- **Documentation**: When adding new features or making changes, especially to extensions, ensure they are accompanied by comprehensive documentation.
-This helps in maintaining the consistency and clarity of the OpenBB Platform.

-- **Testing**: Before submitting any contribution, test thoroughly to ensure you're not introducing regressions or new bugs.
-This applies to both core functionalities and extensions.

-- **Commit Messages**: Use clear and concise commit messages that provide a brief description of the changes.
-This aids in the understanding and tracking of project history.

 ## Developer Guidelines

 ### What is Expected from a Developer?

-- **Core Contributions**: Developers play a crucial role in enhancing the core functionalities of the OpenBB Platform.
+- **Core Contributions**: Developers play a crucial role in enhancing existing functionalities and adding new ones to the OpenBB Platform.
 Your contributions should prioritize stability, scalability, and compatibility with various extensions.

 - **Documentation**: While feature documentation is essential, developers are also responsible for maintaining architectural and design documentation.
 This ensures that the foundational aspects of the OpenBB Platform are well-understood by all contributors.